Interpreting San Rock Art

 Bees and honey

-The San often painted bees realistically or as little crosses. they are often painted around a shaman, therianthropic figure or around a beehive.
+The San often painted bees realistically or as little crosses.
+They are often painted around a shaman, a therianthropic figure or around a beehive.
 These were regarded as messengers of God.
 Bee stings were symbolic of potent arrows.
-The San would often perform trance dances in the vicinity of bees and a honeycomb.
+The San would often perform trance dances near bees and a honeycomb.

 Leopard

 Leopards are commonly painted in San frescos.
-They represent menacing forces that must be chased away by shamans.
+They represent menacing forces that shamans must chase away.

 Water

 Water was a metaphor for a trance.
-When one is underwater you experience blurred vision, weightlessness and a lack of oxygen.
+When one is underwater, one experiences blurred vision, weightlessness and a lack of oxygen.
 This is similar to a trance.
 The San regarded water bodies as an important portal to the ancestral world.

 Horses and Cattle